mbj/devtools/README.md

 require 'devtools/spec_helper'
 ```

-Now you have access to the ROM rake tasks, metrics, and spec helpers.
+Now you have access to the [ROM](https://github.com/rom-rb) rake tasks, metrics
+and spec helpers.

 Credits
 -------

-The whole ROM team that created and maintained all these tasks before they were centralized here.
+The whole [ROM](https://github.com/rom-rb) team that created and maintained all
+these tasks before they were centralized here.

 Contributing
 -------------